SameehaFirdaus/Anti-Sleep-Alarm-Specs/README.md

 This project is licensed under the MIT License.

 ## Contact
-For inquiries and contributions, contact sameehafirdaus1024@gmail.com or visit the GitHub repository.
+For inquiries and contributions,visit the GitHub repository.